-Do you want to learn the art of negotiation from the best in the business?
+Do you want to learn the keys to effective negotiating from the worlds top FBI negotiator?

-Chris Voss is a former FBI negotiator and author of “Never Split The Difference: Negotiating As If Your Life Depended On It”.
+Chris Voss is a former FBI negotiator and author of “Never Split The Difference: Negotiating As If Your Life Depended On It”, shares the most effective negotiation techniques on this interview.

 When Chris joined the FBI he never intended to get into hostage negotiation.
 In fact, it wasn't until a recurring knee injury forced him to quit the SWAT team that he decided to look elsewhere for a less physically demanding specialty.